What Is PKI? The Ultimate Guide to Public Key Infrastructure

 With certificate-based 802.1X authentication, users and devices can connect to a remote server without the risk of stolen or leaked passwords that could compromise the entire network.

 A certificate management system tied to a PKI automates the certificate lifecycle for managed, BYOD, and guest devices.
-This allows administrators to continuously monitor who has access to the network, whether it is wired or wireless.
-This ensures only authorized personnel can access specific data and applications, preventing unauthorized access to confidential information.
+This allows administrators to continuously monitor who has access to both wired and wireless networks.
+Combining certificate management and PKI ensures only authorized personnel can access specific data and applications, preventing unauthorized access to confidential information.

 Features Password-Based Network PKI-Based Network

-Security Risk Shared keys come with a high risk of phishing, brute force, and MITM* attacks.
-No pre-shared keys lower risk.
+Security Risk Shared keys come with a high risk of phishing, brute force, and man-in-the-middle attacks.
+No pre-shared keys lowers risk.

 Authentication Factor Weaker trust since passwords can be stolen or duplicated.
 Stronger continuous device trust with certificate-based authentication